GuYzMo97/data-exploration/README.md

 STEPS
-1 Load the Dataset
+1 Load the Dataset:
-  • Load the dataset from the file listings_new_york_2024.csv1
+  • Load the dataset from the file listings_new_york_2024.csv1.
   • Do preliminary data exploration:
     1. Identify number of rows and columns.
     2. Display data types of each column and convert data types if